xzephhy/AsneeBot/README.md

 If you stumble across this page, there are some things you should know.

-Currently AsneeBot is being created in JavaScript, using my favourite editor, Atom.
+Currently AsneeBot is being created in Python, using VSCode, a source editor i'm getting used too.

+This is just some old code, you can ignore this.

 ## Code Example